kotaaaa/github_resume/README_EN.md

 Job Title: **Application Engineer**

-I worked as a software engineer for consumer electronics e-commerce services for two years.
-I was mainly responsible for the back-end of the site and batch development of product integration, and also performed tasks related to front-end development, CI/CD, and infrastructure areas.

-- Front-end and back-end development to add new functionality to the e-commerce site
+- Developed Front-end and back-end to add new functionality to the e-commerce site
-- Web Application development of the Internal API management system
+- Impletented Web Application of the Internal API management system
-- Development of a batch system linking product specifications and manufacturer information(Spring batch, Template method pattern)
+- Created a batch system linking product specifications and manufacturer information(Spring batch, Template method pattern)
-- Modification of the backend of the shopping cart function and UI(SpringBoot, Vue.js, Nuxt.js)
+- Modified the backend of the shopping cart function and UI(SpringBoot, Vue.js, Nuxt.js)
-- Design and build redundant systems for load balancing, especially for time-sale
+- Designed and built redundant systems for load balancing, especially for time-sale
-- Preparation and execution of load tests for Large-scale sale events.
+- Prepared and executed load tests for Large-scale sale events.
 - Inquiry and production failure response
+- Prepared and maintained CI/CD pipeline and infrastructure areas.
 - Achieved 85% code coverage rate for unit tests.
 - Attended in-house department hackathon, then created clone of Fashion EC site with Single Page Application(SPA), and got second place(2nd/9th).